isabella232/siliconsalon.info/_pages/salon2-presentations.md

   - image_path: /assets/silicon-salon-2/presentations/cramium-presentation.jpg
     alt: "Cramium Presentation"
     title: "Cramium Presentation"
     excerpt: '**Bootloading.** Cramium Labs is a division of Crossbar Inc., focused on security system-on-a-chip products incorporating RRAM.
 Their presentation asks: What should the Controller Manufacturer bootloader do?
-Should it only open the communication ports or should it open the comm channels, perform self-test, and perform all crypto functions, or something in-between?'
+Should it only open the communication ports, perform all crypto functions, or something in-between?'
     url: "https://www.youtube.com/watch?v=Np7Mw-jf0WY"
     btn_label: "Watch Video"
     btn_class: "btn--info"